imagineLife/nodeWork/in-depth/study-topics.md

     - add a `debugger` keyword where the breakpoint will be leveraged
   - in the inspector
     - add a blue 'flag' to the line number that the breakpoint will be leveraged

+## JS

+- proptypal Inheritance
+  - Functionally
+    - using `Object.create` syntax
+    - levearging the `Properties Descriptor Object`
+    - express how js executes the calling of a method that is NOT directly set on the parent-most Object, rather a deeply nested protype
+    - inspecting the prototype of an object using `getPrototypeOf`